typelevel/doobie/doc/src/main/tut/02-Toolkit.md

 ### Vendor Extensions

-The 0.2.0 release introduces small add-on libraries to support vendor-specific features outside of (or underspecified in) the JDBC specification.
+The 0.2.0 release introduces small add-on libraries to support vendor-specific features outside the JDBC specification.
 Initial support libraries for [Hikari](https://github.com/brettwooldridge/HikariCP), [H2](http://h2database.com), [PostgreSQL](http://www.postgresql.org/), and [Specs2](http://etorreborre.github.io/specs2/) are available and are described briefly in a later chapter.
 This is an area of active development and contributions are especially welcome.